MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/suspend-bitlocker-protection-non-microsoft-updates.md

 - Non-Microsoft application updates that modify boot components

 > [!Important]
 > If BitLocker protection isn’t suspended, the system won’t recognize the BitLocker key and you’ll be prompted to enter the recovery key to proceed next time the system restarts.
 Not having a recovery key will cause data loss or an unnecessary operating system reinstallation.
-This will happen on each restart.
+This will happen every time you restart the system.

 Suspending BitLocker protection on a system drive prevents certain problems and allows successful firmware and hardware updates.
 You can suspend BitLocker protection and resume it at any time by using the **Control Panel** or **PowerShell**.

 > [!Note]
 > BitLocker protection will remain disabled for a particular drive until you manually resume it.

-## Suspend and resume BitLocker protection by using Control Panel
+## Suspend and resume BitLocker protection by using the Control Panel

 Here’s how to suspend BitLocker protection: